shadowmoose/switchboard.js/README.md

 // Connect to the host:
 c.findHost('Host-ID');

+// If we were the host instead:
+// c.host();

-// Listen for new peer connections as you/they join the swarm: c.subscribe('peer', (peer) => {
+// Listen for the Host - they can be online already, or pop online in the future: c.subscribe('peer', (peer) => {
     console.log('Connected to the Host:', peer.id, peer);
     peer.send('Hello there, Mr. Host!');
     peer.on('data', (data: any) => console.log('Received from host:', data));
 })

-localStorage.setItem('secretSeed', c.secretSeed); // Store use later on reload.
+localStorage.setItem('secretSeed', c.secretSeed); // Store this identity for use later on reload.
+// The browser will now reuse the same identity whenever it reloads!
 ```
+You can see the code is pretty much the same either way, thanks to the simple API.
+There are much more advanced ways to customize the behavior of Switchboard, including hooking events and authorization, and you can read more about those [here](https://shadowmoose.github.io/switchboard.js)

 ## Okay, so how's it work?
 Switchboard is lightweight, small, simple, and blazingly-fast.
 In the world of WebRTC, you rarely see more than two of those attributes at once.
 There are a few strategies employeed in this project to make this all happen: